 The Ebb Tide is a book Lewis could sell at a homeschool convention to moms because they’re often homeschooling with similar psychographic motivations.
 Not all homeschool moms are into Amish books, just like not all gun show attendees would be into zombies, but suddenly you’re in a location where you’re competing with fewer authors, and the consumers are in your psychographic target.

 Psychographics are useful for finding ways to reach potential readers who other authors aren’t reaching.
 It seems every author is trying to copy every other author to find out what works.
 But authors who can figure out their readers’ psychographics have an edge.

 You can target multiple psychographic groups by creating different characters that appeal to different groups.

 Runaway bestsellers often appeal across the political spectrum and across psychographic clusters.

 Marvel does this well with their superheroes.
 Each hero appeals to a different group of fans while simultaneously trying not to alienate other fans.
 Captain America appeals to some, while Iron Man appeals to others because they have different values.
 Their appeal is not based on demographics.

 How to Figure Out the Psychographics of Your Readers

-- Gold standard: talking to them in real life.
+Talk to readers in real life.